Global Citizen Journey

 production in the US.
 Our first objective is education of ourselves and the

 public around AGRA.
-We will seek ways to engage in
+We will seek ways to engage in dialogue with the

 Gates Foundation to exchange visions and concerns as well as to call for them